dice-group/OpenTrafficDetection/README.md

 pip install -r requirements.txt
 ```

-extract the # vep.tar.gz file into the yolov5 folder and copy training/vep_l.yaml to yolov5/models.
+Extract the vep.tar.gz file into the yolov5 folder and copy training/vep_l.yaml to yolov5/models.

 Make sure that you have CUDA and CUDNN installed